jedluk/maplibre-compass-pro/README.md

 This component has to be a child of Map component.
 ## Placement

 Compass position is determined by second argument of addControl function.
-You can pick on of:  *top-left*, *top-right*, *bottom-left*, and *bottom-right*.
+You can pick one of:  *top-left*, *top-right*, *bottom-left*, and *bottom-right*.
 Default position is *bottom-left*.
 If you want to move the compass away from the corner please override maplibre class, like below:

 ```css
 .maplibregl-ctrl-bottom-left {